0xbitcoin/white-paper-draft/README.md

 Will there be a reward halvening event and when?
 At 10.5m tokens mined and when half the remaining has been mined then half of that remaining then half of that remaining, up to 40 iterations.

+Since 0xBitcoin is Proof of Work doesn't that mean it is bad for the environment?
+As long as cryptocurrencies exists, mining will always exist.
+Even though mining expends energy, it ultimately reduces corruption in society by providing humanity with decentralized and transparent transactional ledgers.
+Therefore the idea similar to humanity having to pay for a gigantic decentralized accounting system or police network which is reducing the widespread financial corruption across the globe.
+Just as we pay police officers and accountants for their service, we pay blockchain for its service in the form of energy and computation.

 ### Whitepaper Contributors
 1. Infernal_toast (contract deployer)